vikasm0418/space-fighter/README.md

 # space-fighter
 A game built completely using javascript

-This game is built uses canvas for animation
+This game uses canvas for animation